abmist/s2ci/README.md

 * Not all charts displayed have a *specific meaning* (no meaningful relationship between variables used).
 Some of them were displayed just in order to practise and create as many different kind of charts as possible.
 That is the case of the bubble chart and the scatter plot.

-* Almost all charts include titles that are displayed when the mouse over any element of them.
-These titles show different kind of information like donations in USD, percentages, dates, etc.

-* In some charts can be activated functionalities like the brush (to select periods of time) or the zoom (to focus the analysis in a specific point of time).

 ## Data

 The original data -which come from a CSV file- are imported to a non relational database -MongoDB- and converted into JSON format.